 He describes three levels of test automation, their relationship, and their relative importance.
 The base layer consists of unit tests and the top layer corresponds to user interface-level tests.

 Many times when we start testing without a proper strategy we end up doing the opposite: investing most of the time and the effort in UI tests, which are more expensive to develop and maintain than unit tests.
 Also we can forget to develop tests for the service level, that’s why they call it the forgotten layer.

 As Joe Collantonio described some years ago now, API testing is becoming more and more important.
 So even if we agree or not with the test automation pyramid schema, it reminds us that we have to pay attention to API testing as part of our strategy.

 Software Development Life Cycle

 We’re into a spatial representation of the job.
-As we move down in the testing pyramid, the tests are cheaper, easier to develop, and can find issues in earlier stages, which are easier and cheaper to fix than in later stages.
+As we move down in the testing pyramid, the tests are cheaper, easier to develop, and can find issues in earlier stages, which makes them easier and cheaper to fix than in later stages.

-Here is when selecting the right tools becomes important: a testing tool that can integrate with our CI/CD systems is a great value.
+Here is when selecting the right tools becomes important: a testing tool that can integrate with our CI (continuous integration)/CD (continuous delivery) systems is a great value.